AzureIoTGBB/azure-iot-edge-hol/README.md

     * for the lab instructions later, create a c:\utils folder and unzip the downloaded OpenSSL zip to c:\utils\ (so you should a folder structure that looks like this->    c:\utils\OpenSSL)
 * [git](https://git-scm.com/downloads/)   ** installation of the default components and default configurations are fine
-* clone the Azure IoT C sdk.
-We need this to get the certificate generation scripts.
-Also, while Edge is in public preview, we need the 'CACertToolEdge' branch of the SDK.
-Run the following command from the root of the **"C" drive**
-    * git clone -b CACertToolEdge http://github.com/azure/azure-iot-sdk-c

 * [Python 2.7 for Windows](https://www.python.org/downloads/)  -- __**make sure it's 2.7.x, NOT 3.x.x**__
     * during setup, elect to "add python 2.7 folder to the path"  (see screenshot below -- You will need to SCROLL DOWN to see it)